Azure/autorest.python/docs/dpg-archboard.md

 (show Generation Diff)

-You can see that: we've also additionally added overloads for post methods where the input is a JSON type. **These overloads will be helpful to people who don't want to read large models into memory just to pass them as a JSON input.
-Instead, they are now able to stream serialized JSON straight to the service**.
+You can see that: we've also additionally added overloads for post methods where the input is a JSON type. **These overloads will be helpful to people who just want a JSON input instead of reading large models into memory**.
+With DPG, they are now able to stream serialized JSON straight to the service.

 (show User Behavior Diff)

 Please see `User Behavior Diff`, it can help us quickly understand the convenience of these overloads function.
 Compared with using models, users can stream serialized JSON straight to the service.
-And It is really helpful for large models.
+And It is really helpful for large and complicated models.
 None of our SDKs do this yet, and it's not in the Python guidelines, but this is an issue that Johan and Python SDK team have been wanting to solve for a long time, and now we have a well-typed solution for users.

 I also want to be clear that these overloads DO NOT mean C# overloads, these don't add time or space complexity and these are for intellisense purposes only.